 One specific example that Colin exemplifies is how to remain positive and speak belief to the liar that is our own fears.
 His daily mantra that he woke up telling himself kept his mental challenges at bay and helped him realize the best, most capable version of himself.
 He was able to accomplish a seemingly impossible goal and dream of his despite innumerable obstacles.

 I am not dreaming of crossing Antarctica anytime soon, but I do dream of impacting those in my school and beyond in ways that help them achieve things that seem impossible.
 The challenges any public educator faces are large and even on the best of days it seems we have been given a mountain to move.
 One of the routines I’ve developed is using a set of personal statements with which I begin each day.
-My morning affirmations (click here to see them), as introduced to me by Danny Bauer, are a set of assertions that are specific in nature, support and clarify my why, and help empower my inner thoughts to fuel my belief and tear down my fears.
+My morning affirmations (click here to see them) are a set of assertions that are specific in nature, support and clarify my why, and help empower my inner thoughts to fuel my belief and tear down my fears.
 Sometimes I tweak them, but for the most part they are a constant set of deep-down beliefs that I know I need reminding of daily.
 And as corny as it sounds, I say them out loud.
 Every day.
 I figure my dreams of what I want to accomplish in this life are impossible enough that they deserve all the positive energy I can throw their way.

 We all tell ourselves a story.
 This story is made up of internal dialogue that, if we’re not careful and intentional, can speak a lie so scary that we’ll be sure not to ever accomplish anything worth doing.
 When you start telling yourself things like “You can do this,” you start realizing all you actually can do.
 And you are certainly capable of achieving greatness you never thought possible.